Rotwang9000/NeverEndingStory/README.md

    - The dApp only stores text prompts and handles ETH logic.
    - Off-chain servers (watching contract events) do the actual AI video generation.
    - Final videos are served or stitched externally, unaffected by any single front-end’s downtime.

 ---

+## Newer Features

+- Optional limit on how many prompts can be submitted during a round.
+- Optional maximum total ETH allowed for voting each round.
+- Reentrancy tests and an attacker contract to ensure all functions are protected.

+---